ayush4345/CodeCraft/README.md

 Overall, these components work together to provide a seamless authentication experience for users.

+## 6. Learning Page

+This page provides a user-friendly interface to  explore various topics related to data structures and algorithms.
+It provides a search bar, displays the results, and shows relevant videos and links based on the user's search query.

+1. **Topic Search**: The component allows users to enter a topic in the search bar.
+When the user submits the topic, it sends a request to the server to fetch the relevant information.

+2. **Result Display**: Upon receiving the response from the server, the component displays the result as formatted Markdown content using the `react-markdown` library.

+3. **Video Listing**: The component also fetches relevant videos from the YouTube API based on the search query.
+These videos are displayed in a vertical timeline using the `react-vertical-timeline-component` library.

+4. **Link Listing**: In addition to videos, the component displays a list of useful content and links related to the search query.
+These links are also presented in a vertical timeline format.
+For web scraping of links we are using puppeteer.

+5. **Topic History**: The component maintains a history of the user's searched topics.
+These topics are displayed as buttons on the left sidebar, allowing the user to quickly revisit a specific topic.

+6. **Topic Management**: Users can delete topics from their history by clicking the delete icon next to each topic button.

+### API Integrations

+The learning page interacts with multiple APIs:

+1. **Local Server API**: The component sends a POST request to `http://localhost:8081/api` with the search topic as the request body.
+The server responds with an array of useful links related to the topic.

+2. **Django Rest API**: The component sends a POST request to `http://127.0.0.1:8000/learnaskai` with the search topic, user profession, age, experience, and level as the request body.
+The Flask server likely processes the request and responds with the result content.

+3. **YouTube API**: The component fetches relevant videos from the YouTube API by sending a GET request to `https://www.googleapis.com/youtube/v3/search`.
+The API responds with an array of video data, which is then displayed in the vertical timeline.

+4. **Supabase**: The component interacts with the Supabase database to store and retrieve user-related data, such as topics, profession, age, experience, and level.

+# Web Scraping API with Puppeteer and Express.js

+Made a Express.js server that provides an API for web scraping using the Puppeteer library.
+The server listens on port 8081 and accepts POST requests at the `/api` endpoint with a topic in the request body.
+It then uses the Puppeteer library to launch a headless Chrome browser, search for the given topic on Google, and retrieve a list of links from the search results.

+- `express`: A popular web application framework for Node.js.
+- `cors`: A middleware that provides a Connect/Express middleware for handling Cross-Origin Resource Sharing (CORS).
+- `puppeteer-core`: A high-level API to control headless Chrome or Chromium over the DevTools Protocol.

 ## Setup and Installation

 To run this project locally, follow these steps: